-- Proof of English 12 or equivalent — English language assessment is available after the free information sessions
+- English 12 or equivalent — English language assessment is available after the free information sessions

 - A university degree is not required to enroll in our TESOL – ELL Teacher Training program.
 However, an undergraduate degree will be required by TESL Canada if you decide to pursue professional certification.
 See TESL Canada (www.tesl.ca) for current English proficiency and education requirements.